UofUEpiBio/PHS-7045-egga/README.md

     > to quantify our confidence in the outcomes of agent-based models,
     > simulations or experiments of dynamical systems, which may or may
     > not contain multiple attractors….

-6.  **Market Impact Analysis of Financial Literacy among A-Share Market
-    Investors: An Agent-Based Model.**

-    Zhou R, Xiong X, Llacay B, Peffer G.

-    Entropy (Basel).
-2023 Nov 29;25(12):1602. doi: 10.3390/e25121602.

-    > Financial literacy has become increasingly crucial in today’s
-    > complex financial markets.
-This paper explores the impact of
-    > financial literacy on the stock market by establishing an
-    > artificial financial market that aligns with the characteristics
-    > of the Chinese A-share mark …

-7.  **Translating Virtual Prey-Predator Interaction to Real-World Robotic Environments: Enabling Multimodal Sensing and Evolutionary Dynamics.**

-    Sun X, Hu C, Liu T, Yue S, Peng J, Fu Q.

-    Biomimetics (Basel).
-2023 Dec 1;8(8):580. doi:
-    10.3390/biomimetics8080580.

-    > Prey-predator interactions play a pivotal role in elucidating the
-    > evolution and adaptation of various organism’s traits.
-Numerous
-    > approaches have been employed to study the dynamics of
-    > prey-predator interaction systems, with agent-based methodologies
-    > gaining …

-8.  **Impact of Vaccination and Nonpharmaceutical Interventions With Possible COVID-19 Viral Evolutions Using an Agent-Based Simulation.**

-    Lee S, Zabinsky ZB, Wasserheit JN, Ross JM, Chen S, Liu S.

-    AJPM Focus.
-2023 Oct 10;3(1):100155. doi:
-    10.1016/j.focus.2023.100155. eCollection 2024 Feb.

-    > As the virus keeps evolving to be more infectious and immune
-    > evasive, some question whether the COVID-19 pandemic can be
-    > managed through sustainable public health measures.
-METHODS: We
-    > developed an agent-based simulation to explore the impact of
-    > COVID-19 mutations, …

-9.  **COMMBINI: an experimentally-informed COmputational Model of Macrophage dynamics in the Bone INjury Immunoresponse.**

-    Borgiani E, Nasello G, Ory L, Herpelinck T, Groeneveldt L, Bucher CH, Schmidt-Bleek K, Geris L.

-    Front Immunol.
-2023 Nov 8;14:1231329. doi:
-    10.3389/fimmu.2023.1231329. eCollection 2023.

-    > An agent-based model is employed to simulate the behavior of
-    > immune cells, inflammatory cytokines and fracture debris as well
-    > as their reciprocal multiscale biological interactions during the
-    > development of the early inflammation (up to 5 days post-injury).
-    > . …

-10. **Agent-based simulation and child protection systems: Rationale, implementation, and verification.**

-    Wulczyn F, Kaligotla C, Hummel J, Wagner A, MacLeod A.

-    Child Abuse Negl.
-2023 Dec 20;147:106578. doi:
-    10.1016/j.chiabu.2023.106578.
-Online ahead of print.

-    > BACKGROUND AND OBJECTIVE: Simulation models are an important tool
-    > used in health care and other disciplines to support operational
-    > research and decision-making.
-In the child protection literature,
-    > simulation models are an under-utilized source of research
-    > evidence. …

 ## Code of Conduct